 She added that the contracts for tennis players force them to play on “otherwise they would not play at all.”

 A life of tennis courts, aeroplanes, hotels, media appearances, exhibition matches, promotions and photo shoots became empty once the glamour wears off.
 The players must keep telling everybody how lucky they are.
 Deep down, they may feel differently.
+With so much travel, it is not easy to develop and deepen friendships in the physical world.

 I doubt if Emma will want to live in the UK if she endures years of media stalking.
 Born in Canada, Emma might well resonate with Meghan Markle, also links with Canada, who left the UK to find peace of mind.

 Will we see the best of Emma in the world of tennis, outside tennis, both or neither?
+She comes across with a quiet, inner strength and the confidence to be an inspirational and insightful voice in this world.
+We shall see.

 I would consider the best of a human being shows itself in depths of kindness, acts of compassion and a wise approach to challenges of life.
 I believe this young woman has much to offer with her presence, joyful spirit and global heritage.
 Dedication to the welfare of others reveals a noble priority.